-- 53. Frank's available records from Edgewood indicate that he participated in a third round of testing during his tenure at Edgewood.
+- 55. Frank's available records from Edgewood indicate that he participated in a third round of testing during his tenure at Edgewood.
 To this day, he is unable to recall a single detail from this period of time.
 However, Frank's records suggest that the substances he received were code-named EA 2233-1 and EA 2233-2.
 Frank knows nothing about these substances, but internet research has revealed that EA 2233 is a non-lethal incapacitating agent that is actually DMHP, and is related in structure to THC.
 It has eight stereoisomers, which differ markedly in potency, and the most potent stereoisomer was EA 2233-2.
-DHMP produces sedation and hallucinogenic effects similar to THC, but also is known to cause hypotension (low blood pressure), severe dizziness, fainting, ataxia and muscle weakness. - 54.
+DHMP produces sedation and hallucinogenic effects similar to THC, but also is known to cause hypotension (low blood pressure), severe dizziness, fainting, ataxia and muscle weakness. - 56.
 When he was released from Edgewood, Frank was promised follow-up medical care.
 However, the Army never checked in or followed up with Frank.
-Instead, they sent Frank to fight in Vietnam. - 55.
+Instead, they sent Frank to fight in Vietnam. - 57.
 Today, Frank suffers from memory loss, anxiety, vision problems, difficulty breathing, and sleep apnea.
 He still has nightmares about his time at Edgewood, has a short temper, and is highly distrustful of authority figures.
 Because he believed that his Edgewood service was top-secret and because he feared punishment for disclosure, Frank did not even tell his own doctor what he had been through until around 2006.
-He currently receives 80% VA disability compensation for obstructive lung defect, anxiety disorder, hearing loss and tinnitus. - 56.
+He currently receives 80% VA disability compensation for obstructive lung defect, anxiety disorder, hearing loss and tinnitus. - 58.
 During his assignment to Edgewood, Frank received \$1.50 per day in pay for travel and a certificate saying that he was an Edgewood participant.
 He never received any award or medal.
-Further, Frank did not receive any follow-up check-ups, care or treatment. - 57.
+Further, Frank did not receive any follow-up check-ups, care or treatment. - 59.
 Recently, Frank's medical problems have worsened and his health has deteriorated.
-As a result, Frank may lose his job in the near future, and become totally disabled.
+As a result, Frank is no longer able to work the job that he held for over 28 years.